 The Taj Mahal is one of the most romanticized tourist attractions in the world and rightly so.
 One of the Seven Wonders of the World, the Taj Mahal was founded as a symbol of love.
 Needless to say, millions of tourists from around the world visit the monument in Agra every year.
 However, only a few come out with breathtaking pictures of the monument.
 So, what is their secret?
 It’s actually really simple.
-Here’s a complete guide on how to take the best pictures of the monument, be it a Taj Mahal Pre-Wedding Photoshoot or a basic photography tour-
+Here’s a complete guide on how to take the best pictures of the monument, be it a Taj Mahal Photography Tour or a basic photography tour-

 Explore Different Angles